-Greg and I decided to get married in 1995 and bought our first house on the east side of Athens.
-We got three babies - Puck, Pan, and Joy. actually, they were ferrets, but we thought of them as our babies!
+1991 was also the year that I met my husband, Greg.
+We met through a mutual acquaintance and were friends before we started dating.
+Greg was an intelligent, sweet, generous, and caring person, and still is today.
+We decided to get married in 1995 and bought our first house on the east side of Athens.
+We got three babies - Puck, Pan, and Joy.
+They were ferrets, but we thought of them as our babies.